The AHA Food Certification Program Guides You to Best Nutrition Choices

 February is Heart month, a great time to consider your diet and make better nutrition choices

 According to the AHA, products with the certification have 92% brand awareness among consumers.
-And 3 out of 4 consumers are more likely to purchase foods that feature a Heart-Check mark.
+Three out of four consumers are likelier to purchase foods featuring a Heart-Check mark.

 Blue Tone on Tone; The AHA Healthy Heart Nutrition Choices

 How does the certification work?
-Foods submitted for verification have to meet rigorous standards in the seven categories covered.
+Foods submitted for verification must meet rigorous standards in the seven categories covered.

 AHA Heart-Check Mark